 Explore DC (EDC) is a two-day program for incoming first-year and transfer students at American University.
-It's part of AU's Welcome Week programming, co-sponsored by the Center for Community Engagement & Service and the Office of Orientation, Transition, and Retention.
+It's part of AU's Welcome Week programming, sponsored by the Center for Community Engagement & Service.
 Explore DC gives new students a chance to acclimate to their new city through logistical issues like transportation and food, to learn a bit about the city works by exploring the burning issues faced by community members, and to be exposed to some of the cultural and historical resources that exist.

-In an effort to ensure uniformity across all programs and make it easier for incoming students to participate, we have simplified the structure and limited the choices.This year students will have a common experience of one day of service and one day of active learning through visiting various sites in the city.
-Students can choose from five issue areas, depending on their interests, for the day of service.
+Students will have a common experience of one day of service and one day of active learning through visiting various sites in the city.
+Students can choose from six issue areas, depending on their interests, for the day of service.

 Nearly 20% (110,000) of Washington DC residents struggle with finding affordable housing.
 Contributing factors include gentrification, inflated housing costs, poverty, and disparities in income.
 AU Students will explore the complex aspects of this issue and how communities are responding while engaging with multiple District neighborhoods.
 Food is a fundamental staple in life.
 However, In DC access to healthy food is beyond the reach of some residents as a result of food deserts, areas with little or no access to grocery stores that offer fresh and affordable foods.
 AU students will learn about food justice by working with nonprofits, urban farming, and understanding how to increase access to healthy food.